Shared Anchor Load Resolution & Capacity Verification

 • Concomitant load extraction

-• Load transfer from mudline to padeye
+• Load transfer from mudline to main padeye

 • Shared-anchor load resolution